bandoche/PyPinkSign/README.md

 ## Installation

-The easiest way to get skeleton is if you have setuptools / distribute *or* pip installed
+The easiest way to get PyPinkSign is if you have setuptools / distribute *or* pip installed

 	easy_install pypinksign